 In developing the system, I was amazed by the research that showed the potential benefits of CBD on the skin — as an anti-inflammatory, an anti-oxidant and a way to reduce oil production.
 Its potential to help the appearance of acne-prone skin, without irritating it, really stood out.

-“I wanted to create something unique — something that targeted the specific needs of women 35 to 50.”
+“I wanted to create something unique — something that targeted the specific needs of adult women with acne-prone skin.”

 But I was wary of thinking of it as some magical cure-all.
 So our team worked with some of the top cannabinoid scientists in North America and we approached it with the same rigor as we would any other ingredient.
 I knew the CBD had to be high-quality, consistent in potency and present in a high enough concentration to be effective.